Each and every night, we have access to our own personal psychotherapist - who understands us better than anyone else in this world.

-When you dream, the subconscious mind takes over.
-The subconscious is like an inner child.
+When you dream, the unconscious mind takes over.
+The unconscious is like an inner child.
 It thinks in primitive feelings and urges.
 It doesn't use logic and isn't able to plan ahead like the conscious brain.

 That's why dreams are so weird.

-The subconscious makes all kinds of strange connections that don't make sense to the logical brain.
+The unconscious makes all kinds of strange connections that don't make sense to the logical brain.
 But you can interpret those connections and apply their resulting insights to everyday waking life...

 To begin your dream interpretation, first look for dream symbols.
 Start a dream journal and aim to write down at least one new dream per day.
 (This is also excellent practice for lucid dreaming.)